goodyduru/goodyduru.github.io/_posts/2022-06-08-BitTorrent.md

     id = 9 => 09 (1 byte)
     port = 48879 => BEEF (2 bytes)

-    The hex values are concatenated together
+    The hex values concatenated together
     message = 0000000109BEEF
 ```

 ### Writing a File
 When a piece is verified, it is still in the RAM.
-Keeping all the pieces in memory can use up a lot of memory.
-For example, a 4gb file would use up ~4gb of memory if the pieces are all kept in memory.
-It is recommended that once a piece is verified, it should be written to a file except if the peer is currently sharing that piece.
+Keeping all the file(s) pieces in memory can use lots of memory.
+For example, a 4GB file would use up to ~4GB of memory if all its pieces are kept there.
+It is recommended that once a piece is verified, it should be written to the file except if the peer is currently sharing that piece.

 If the torrent contains only one file, writing a piece to the file is a trivial matter of using the piece index to calculate the offset within the file and writing the piece from that offset.
 A lot of programming languages provide the mechanism for that.

 In the case of a torrent containing more than one file, it can be tricky.
-It's tricky because a piece might belong to more than one file and a file might contain more than one piece.
+It is tricky because a piece might belong to more than one file or a file might contain more than one piece.
 If all the pieces are merged, they will be written to the files according to how the file names are arranged in the **files** list of the info dictionary.
-You should use the **length** element of each file to guide you on how much data has to be written to that file.
+The **length** element of each file should be used as a guide on how much data has to be written to that file.

 Your piece structure implementation should account for the files that each piece is written to along with the offset and length within each file.

 ### Resources
 * The [official](http://bittorrent.org/beps/bep_0003.html) and [unofficial](https://wiki.theory.org/index.php/BitTorrentSpecification) specifications are a must-read.
 * Some of the BEPs found on this [page](http://bittorrent.org/beps/bep_0000.html) should also be read depending on your goals.
-* Part [one](https://www.kristenwidman.com/blog/33/how-to-write-a-bittorrent-client-part-1) and [two](http://www.kristenwidman.com/blog/71/how-to-write-a-bittorrent-client-part-2/) of Kristen Widman's article on writing a bittorrent client are great to read too.
+* Parts [one](https://www.kristenwidman.com/blog/33/how-to-write-a-bittorrent-client-part-1) and [two](http://www.kristenwidman.com/blog/71/how-to-write-a-bittorrent-client-part-2/) of Kristen Widman's article on writing a BitTorrent client are great to read too.
-* My implementation in C can be found on [Github](https://github.com/goodyduru/simpletorrent).
+* You can find my implementation in C on [Github](https://github.com/goodyduru/simpletorrent).

 Happy coding!